 Also of course it blew up Carl Icahn's hostile tender offer: That offer was conditional on Lions Gate repealing its poison pill, which in turn was dependent on Icahn winning a proxy fight, which did not happen:

 At a shareholder's meeting on December 14, 2010, shareholders elected management's slate of directors and rejected the slate endorsed by the Shareholder.
 The margin of defeat for one of the five directors proposed by the Shareholder (who, if elected, would have occupied one of the Company's twelve board seats) was approximately 16 million shares — the same number of shares the Friendly Director obtained as a result of the July 20 Transactions.

 That is cutting it close, I must say, but still, well done.

 Was there anything suspicious about this?
 Quite a bit actually!
-Carl Icahn was suspicious, pointing out problems with the exchange3 and eventually suing for fiduciary violations.
-The New York Stock Exchange was suspicious, since you're really not supposed to enter into agreements to issue shares to related parties without getting stockholder approval.4 And the SEC became suspicious enough to go after Lions Gate for being a bit light on its disclosure, eventually settling this case for $7.5 million and an admission of wrongdoing.
+Carl Icahn was suspicious, pointing outproblems with the exchange and eventually suing for fiduciary violations.
+The New York Stock Exchange was suspicious, since you're really not supposed to enter into agreements to issue shares to related parties without getting stockholder approval.
+And the SEC became suspicious enough to go after Lions Gate for being a bit light on its disclosure, eventually settling this case for $7.5 million and an admission of wrongdoing.
 (Icahn settled long ago, selling his stock to Lions Gate and Rachesky in August 2011 and dismissing his lawsuit.)

 How was the disclosure?
 Mehhhh it was not great.
 Lions Gate smugly announced the transaction on the afternoon of July 20 in a press release not mentioning Rachesky or Icahn, and instead saying, "The transaction is a key part of the Company's previously announced plan to reduce its total debt, as well as its nearer term maturities."
 And it really did reduce total debt!
 Only one little problem: